-Press the keyboard backlight “brightness up" button a few times, if you can see the keyboard backlight, your Mac is ON already.
+Press the keyboard backlight “brightness up" button a few times; if you can see the keyboard backlight, your Mac is ON already.
 You may have a screen problem.
 Both 13" and 15" MacBook Pros manufactured from 2016 to 2017 are prone to develop “flexgate" issues.
 If you have this type of MacBook Pro, you may need the flexgate repair service to fix your faulty screen instead of replacing it with a new one.

 Connect an external monitor to your MacBook via a mini display port, thunderbolt port or HDMI port.
-If you have a display on the external monitor, you definitely have a faulty screen.
+If you have a display on the external monitor, you have a faulty screen.

-If you hear repeating beeps from the Mac, your Mac could have RAM faults that are causing your Mac to not turn on.
+If you hear repeating beeps from the Mac, your Mac could have RAM faults that are causing your Mac not to turn on.

-If you have a MacBook Air or a MacBook Pro 2012 onwards, the memory chips are soldered on the logic board.
-This design significantly increases the reliability of the memory circuitry as it gets rid of the troublesome RAM slots.
-If you hear beeps from these MacBooks, you have a logic board problem.
-You need component-level repair service to fix the logic board.
-The cost varies from $300 to $600 depending on the Mac model.
+The memory chips are soldered on the logic board if you have a MacBook Air or a MacBook Pro 2012 onwards.
+This design significantly increases the memory circuitry’s reliability as it removes the troublesome RAM slots.
+You have a logic board problem if you hear beeps from these MacBooks.
+You need a component-level repair service to fix the logic board.
+Depending on the Mac model, the cost varies from $300 to $600.

 The SMC is powered by an “always-on” power rail called PP3V42_G3H.
 The trackpad shares this power rail with the SMC.
 If the trackpad has a short circuit, especially after a water spill on the trackpad, the faulty trackpad could pull down the power rail and the SMC will not be functional.
 Therefore the SMC will not respond to the action of the power button.